 Investment coaching for numerous clients, including financial advisors

-Presented investment education webinars for financial advisor’s clients
+Presented investment education webinars for financial advisor’s female clients

 Bought and now manage multiple rental properties (over 30 years)

-Created first database of all commercial retail real estate properties over 250,000 square foot in Houston, Texas
+Created first database of all commercial retail real estate properties over 250,000 square feet in Houston, Texas

-Decided to get a Accredited Financial Counselor credential for some reason:)
+Decided to get an Accredited Financial Counselor credential for some reason:)

 Graduate Texas State Ramp Corp Entrepreneur Program for Women